szhaovas/github_drive/README.md

-totally using github of its intended purpose lol
+totally using github for its intended purpose lol